garethltm/obsibrain/ACCTG151G - Financial Literacy/Average propensity to consume (APC).md

 - T = taxes
 this one is more viable as you can't control the amount of tax you would receive

+The percentage of each dollar of income that is spent, on average, for current needs rather than saved.
+- ABSOLUTE necessity -> what you actually nee